Michael Gianaris

 Michael Gianaris (born April 23, 1970) is an American politician and attorney from Queens, New York.
-He represented District 36 in the New York State Assembly from 2001 to 2010, and he has represented District 12 in the New York State Senate since 2011.
-A member of the Democratic Party, Gianaris was appointed as Deputy Majority Leader of the New York State Senate in 2019.
+He represented District 36 in the New York State Assembly from 2001 to 2010, and he represented District 12 in the New York State Senate from 2011 to 2026.
+A member of the Democratic Party, Gianaris was Deputy Majority Leader of the New York State Senate from 2019 to 2026.
+He currently works as senior vice president of external relations for Metropolitan Park, a casino project led by billionaire Steve Cohen.

 Early life and education

 Gianaris was born in Astoria and is the son of Greek immigrants Nicholas and Magdalene Gianaris.
 He graduated from New York City (NYC) public schools P.S.
 84, Junior High School 141 and Long Island City High School.
 He received a B.A. summa cum laude in economics and political science from Fordham University and earned a J.D. degree from Harvard Law School.

 Career

 Gianaris has served as Associate Counsel to the Committee on Consumer Affairs and Protection, Governmental Operations, Veterans Affairs, and Agriculture and Markets of the Assembly, and also served as an aide to former Queens Congressman Thomas J. Manton, an aide to former governor Mario Cuomo's Queens County Regional Representative, and as a member of Queens Community Planning Board 1 and Legal Counsel to the United Community Civic Association.